 A federal regulatory expert and seasoned litigator with 17 years of private sector and high-level government experience, including senior roles in the Obama White House, Jonathan offers an insider’s perspective on how to negotiate with and influence regulatory agencies, investigate and reduce compliance risks, close strategic tech deals, manage high-stakes federal and state enforcement actions, and coordinate incident response and crisis communications for enterprise-threatening crises in the national news.

-Jonathan Rackoff is a partner in Marten’s Seattle and San Francisco offices, where he chairs the Firm’s Regulatory and Government Investigations group.
+Jonathan Rackoff is a partner in Marten’s Seattle office, where he chairs the Firm’s Regulatory and Government Investigations group.
 A trial and appellate litigator by training with broad experience in healthcare regulatory, privacy, climate and sustainability, and environmental and congressional investigative matters, Jonathan helps clients in a range of industries navigate our evolving and increasingly global enforcement, compliance, and regulatory approval landscape.